minalanim/rsschool-2019Q1-cv/cv.md

 __Anna Murashko__
 * ann.murashko@gmail.com, _phone number: +375291530483_
-* A little bit information about me.
+* A little bit __information__ about me.
 I suppose that I am able to learn new technology quickly and I’m actually fond of learning something new.
 I like to apply new __knowledge__ on __practice__.
 And I am also a sociable person, I like to make new acquaintance with people, so I think that teamwork is the most important for resolving problems and any nascent difficulties.
-* Skills:
+* __Skills__:
   - HTML and CSS basic theoretical and practical knowledge, also have a little knowledge in SQL and JAVA; and I use Git as version control system.
-* This code example was written while I was styding HTML on www.codeacademy.com
+* This __code example__ was written while I was styding HTML on www.codeacademy.com
 ```html
 <!DOCTYPE html>
 <html lang="en" dir="ltr">